On a humid summer morning in Hyattsville, Maryland, Jerami Grant is back where it all began.

 Denver acquired Grant, who’s slated to hit free agency next summer, with the thought in mind that he’d be here for the long haul.
 He fits the Nuggets’ work culture and selfless locker room, and embodies the qualities Denver preaches and has built its organization on.
 One day he could become the Nuggets’ full-time starting power forward supplanting Millsap who’s also set for free agency next offseason.

-No matter how Grant’s role evolves over the next several season, the Nuggets know he’ll never stop working.
+No matter how Grant’s role evolves over the next several seasons, the Nuggets know he’ll never stop working.
 It’s what has gotten him to this point.